 Eventing (Three Day Event) Article and Photos Copyrighted - see credits below

-Developed from trials for cavalry patrol horses, this sport has now become one of global attraction for both amateurs and professionals of any age.
-One fact remains as true for eventing competitors today as for the cavalry mount and rider of old only complete confidence will energize the last reserves, only complete confidence in each other keeps horse and rider ongoing in the face of such gigantic efforts.
+Developed from trials for cavalry patrol horses, this discipline and sport has now become one of global attraction for both amateurs and professionals of any age.
+One fact remains as true for eventing competitors today as for the cavalry mount and rider of old, only complete confidence will energize the last reserves, only complete confidence in each other keeps horse and rider ongoing in the face of such gigantic efforts.
 Never do horse and rider need each other more, never are they more united in a common cause.

 All disciplines are represented in the Three Day Event, which is why the French call it concours complet.